jlbeaudry/georgia_fehr_repro/README.md

 # georgia_fehr_repro

-Code to reproduce Fehr et al (2008)'s data analyses and reanalyse the data
+Code to reproduce Fehr et al (2008)'s data analyses and reanalyse their data.
+Also includes power analyses to determine how much data we would need to collect if we reran this experiment using an online protocol.

+Code by Georgia Clift.
+Minimal validation & assistance by Jennifer L Beaudry.